Switch Axe Endgame Sets

 Due to their short uptimes, however, the Sets below are not optimized for their use - mainly because frankly, there just aren't really other Skills to even go for.
 We've been at this exact loadout since TU1's Festival.

-Strictly speaking, the baseline requirement for most sets is HR51.
+Strictly speaking, the baseline requirement for most sets is HR100.

-Due to the Talisman and Weapon upgrades, aswell as the Artian Weapon Meta, most sets will only fully come online at around HR70-80, depending on grinding strategy and deco/material RNG.
+Due to the Talisman and Weapon upgrades, aswell as the Gogma Artian Weapon Meta, most sets will only fully come online well beyond that, depending on grinding strategy and deco/material RNG.

 Every Non-Level 3 Decoration becomes target meldable at HR 100, meaning you’ll never truly be locked out of a set completely.
 In situations of extreme strokes of bad luck, you might have to give up 1 level of crit boost, which hurts, but has no hunt-breaking impact given how short lived monsters in Wilds seem to be.